rikhuijzer/tools/chapters/start.md

 Subsections:

-- Set up terminal with memory; fuzzy search
+- Set up terminal with memory; fuzzy search (nope, this is advanced an should be appendix)
 - Window management and shortcuts.